Inference power pilot: NVL72 fleet power management

 Prerequisites

-• Hardware: Four GB200 NVL72 or GB300 NVL72 racks identified for the pilot.
-All 18 compute nodes per rack must be powered on and BMC-reachable.
+Hardware Four GB200 NVL72 or GB300 NVL72 racks are identified; all 18 compute nodes per rack are powered on and BMC-reachable.

-• DPS server deployed to a Kubernetes cluster following the Deployment Guide.
-BMC credential secrets for every node are already created in the Kubernetes cluster.
-Use the latest available DPS release and matching dpsctl client from DPS on NGC before starting the pilot.
+Deploy DPS by following the Deployment Guide.
+Use the latest 0.8.x release and matching dpsctl client available from DPS on NGC.

 dps: